 As an educator, my goal is to help students develop a strong interest for learning that they can carry with them through the rest of their educational careers.
 I believe finding the right balance of instruction in the classroom is attainable by a combination of organized planning, hands on activities and strong motivation to be a part of the learning process.

-The New School for Social Research - MA, Liberal Studies
+Graduate Degree: The New School for Social Research - Master of Arts, Liberal Studies

 Tennis, squash, any racquet sports, being outside as often as I can, museums, jazz concerts, and architecture in the 20th Century